TheOfficialLOE/NebulaShop/README.md

 # Scalable E-commerce API!

+Important: I'm adding new features and changing some logic so the following may be incorrect about the code.

 Using this API you can basically fit any kind of product to sell, that's how it's designed to work.
 <br/>